Disclaimer: J. K. Rowling is our queen, undisputedly. I'm just a petty thief who enjoys tinkering around in another's world.

 Andromeda's lips quirked at the younger woman's mirth.
 "It is a bit."
 She gestured down the only hallway none of the others had taken.
 "Shall we?"

 Much like the rest of the floor, Bellatrix seemed to have made a royal mess of the bedroom Andromeda led her into.
 Both witches stood in the door for a moment, each staring at the senseless destruction, wondering where they would find the energy to repair it into something livable.
 "Damn Bellatrix," Andromeda muttered.
 "Damn her and damn Kingsley and damn the Wizengamot.
 Here," she added, apparently non sequitur, digging around in the small bag she'd been carrying all day.
-"I meant to give this to you this morning, but I'm afraid with all the chaos I forgot."
+"I meant to give this to you this morning, but I'm afraid, with all the insanity, I forgot."

 She finally found what she was looking for, presenting Hermione with slender stick of pale, polished wood.
 "Vine," Andromeda said, handing it over.
 "Dragon heartstring, ten and three-quarters inches."
 Hermione held it reverently.
 The wand had no obvious handle, yet the delicate spiral clearly tapered at the casting end, and it fit near perfectly in her hand, her first and second fingers locked on either side of the subtle ridging.
 It felt sturdier, too, despite its delicate nature.
 "It's a bit old," Andromeda continued.
 "When I brought in your broken one, the charm the apprentice used to activate your magical signature and attract a new wand didn't seem to work at all, but Ollivander himself came out of the storage room with a shaking box."
 She looked into Hermione's eyes.
 "He made it eight years ago."